kenmoini/grain-tower/README.md

 nano secrets-vars.yaml
 ```

-You could go a step futher and even encrypt this `secret-vars.yaml` file with Ansible Vault.
+You could go a step futher and even encrypt this `secret-vars.yaml` file with Ansible Vault: `ansible-vault encrypt secret-vars.yaml` and then run the playbook with the `--ask-vault-pass`.

 ### Running the Playbooks